temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 - **Time:** ⏱️ ~15 minutes
 - **Goals:** 🙌
   - Set up, build, and test a Temporal application project from scratch using the [TypeScript SDK](https://github.com/temporalio/sdk-typescript).
-  - Identify the four parts of a Temporal Workflow application
+  - Identify the four parts of a Temporal Workflow application.
-  - Describe how the Temporal server gets information to the Worker
+  - Describe how the Temporal Server gets information to the Worker.
 :::

 ### Introduction